vicolab/ml-pyxis/README.rst

 The installation instructions are generic and should work on most operating systems that support the prerequisites.

-``ml-pyxis`` requires Python version 2.7, 3.4, or above.
+``ml-pyxis`` requires Python version 2.7, 3.4, or 3.5.
 We recommend installing ``ml-pyxis``, as well as all prerequisites, in a virtual environment via `virtualenv`_.